watson-developer-cloud/salesforce-sdk/README.md

 ### Using `Named Credentials`

-When creating a service instance like with `new Discovery()`.
-Each service loads the credentials from `Named Credentials`.
+When creating a service instance like with `new Discovery()`, each service loads the credentials from `Named Credentials`.
 The SDK will use the service name and API version to build the `Named Credentials` name.

 For example